SapioBeasley/crudHelper/readme.md

 [![License](https://poser.pugx.org/sapioweb/crudhelper/license)](https://packagist.org/packages/sapioweb/crudhelper)

 ## Installation
-Include into your `config/app.php` `Sapioweb\CrudHelper\CrudHelperServiceProvider::class,`
+Include into your `config/app.php`, `Sapioweb\CrudHelper\CrudHelperServiceProvider::class,`

-Use the helper in any controller you plan to use it in `use Sapioweb\CrudHelper\CrudyController as CrudHelper;`
+Use the helper in any controller you plan to use it in, `use Sapioweb\CrudHelper\CrudyController as CrudHelper;`

 ## Usage
 `use Sapioweb\CrudHelper\CrudyController as CrudHelper;`